 – a beverage that will quench thirst, and get both the gastric juices and taste buds primed for the delicious dinner to follow without filling you up.

 Champagne or Sparkling wine like Prosecco is a wonderful way to add some pizzazz to any function and is a perfect summer sipper.
 Sauvignon Blanc is a great choice of white as these wines contain high acidity and medium to high alcohol.
-Depending on where the wine comes from -, it might be a tropical fruit style flavour from Chile or a grassy, gooseberry style from New Zealand for example.
+Depending on where the wine comes from -, it might be a tropical fruit style flavor from Chile or a grassy, gooseberry style from New Zealand for example.
 Either way, they will awaken your mouth and tickle your tongue.
 Sample a couple to know which ones you prefer.

 Change of pace